facebookincubator/flowtorch/website/README.md

 ## Deployment

 Core developers can deploy the website as follows.
-On Linux/Mac (**untested!**), in the base directory:
+On Linux/Mac, in the base directory:

+> :exclamation: The following commands for Linux/Mac have not yet been tested and debugged.

 ```console
 git checkout master